ABOUT THE AUTHOR

 Emma lives in Houston, Texas.
 When she isn't writing, she spends her time gaming, painting, crafting, walking through nature, listening to music, pretending to learn the guitar, reading, watching horror movies (especially found footage), and hanging out with her beloved family.

-Emma writes for Teens and New Adults.
-She writes love stories that happen during crazy events.
+Emma writes Romance for Teens and New Adults that tell strange tales of love that take place under crazy circumstances.

-Nervous knots twisted in my stomach as I walked into yet another new class, but I was in third grade now.
-Just like every other new school, lots of curious eyes wandered over me causing my skin to burn.
+My stomach flipped upside down as I walked into yet another new class.
+I was finally in third grade, but just like every other year, I didn’t know anyone.
+Every set of eyes wandered over me causing my skin to burn.
+There were a lot of people in my new class.

-I didn’t like being the new girl for the fourth time, but I was thankful that this class was rather small and welcoming.
+I didn’t like being the new girl again, but I was thankful that this class was rather welcoming.

-Moving from place to place didn’t change my need to please.
-I was always striving to do my best to make the teacher happy with my hard work.
+Moving from place to place only emphasized my need to please others and I always wanted to do my best to make the teacher happy with my hard work.

-About three weeks after I joined the class, my teacher pulled me aside.
+One month after starting at my new school, my teacher pulled me aside to speak with me.
 "Emma, I can see that you enjoy reading and writing."

 “You're at the top of the class, and you're very helpful.
 So, I've selected you and one other student to receive a special reward because of your good grades and extraordinary citizenship.”
 My teacher’s eyes lit up.
 “Would you like to go to the Children's Literature Fair?"